MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/xcuitest.md

 # Preparing XCUITest Tests for Upload

+The steps necessary to prepare an app and its corresponding test suite for upload to App Center vary depending on the test framework.
+The section below provides instructions for preparing XCUITests tests for upload to App Center Test.

 [<strong>AppCenter XCUITest
 Extensions</strong>](https://github.com/Microsoft/AppCenter-Test-XCUITest-Extensions)
-is an iOS Framework for taking screenshots and labeling test steps when running XCUITest test in App Center or Xamarin Test Cloud.
+is an iOS Framework for taking screenshots and labeling test steps when running XCUITest test in App Center.
 At the conclusion of each test method, a label and screenshot are automatically generated for the test report.
 You can create additional labels and screenshots to track your app's progress during a test method.

-<strong>This framework is *required* for running XCUITests in App Center.</strong>
+**This framework is *required* for running XCUITests in App Center.**

 If you encounter a problem, please file a GitHub [issue](https://github.com/Microsoft/AppCenter-Test-XCUITest-Extensions/issues).